US doctor makes false claims in video about Covid-19

 As of late March 2021, more than 546,000 people in the United States have died from Covid-19.
 Multiple Covid-19 vaccines are being administered or are in trials around the world, and inaccurate claims about the shots are spreading across the internet.

-More than 133 million people have received at least one dose of the vaccine in the US.
-Most of the doses were Pfizer’s and Moderna’s mRNA vaccines, though a vaccine from Johnson & Johnson that uses different technology is also being used.
+More than 133 million Covid-19 vaccine doses have been administered in the United States.
+Most were Pfizer’s and Moderna’s mRNA vaccines, though a vaccine from Johnson & Johnson that uses different technology is also being used.

 The US Food and Drug Administration (FDA) published a December 2, 2020 warning letter sent to Hotze about unapproved products that claim to offer protection against Covid-19 and promoted on his social media accounts and websites.